ivangeevo/btwr-shared-lib-SOURCE/## CHANGELOG.md

+## v0.59
++ Added a new type of recipe "TOOL_SHAPELESS_CRAFTING" that handles shapeless crafting with tools.
+They can have additional drops and damage a tool on crafting specified.
+This is mainly used for recipes like crafting logs with different axes or leather with shears, etc.

 ## v0.58
 + Added remainder logic that damages certain item stacks when used in crafting instead of consuming them (shears and axes)
 + Updated the mod to Fabric API 0.116.6 & Fabric Loader 0.17.2